techwork2026/iam-lab/labs/06-Logs-Investigation/day-06-logs.md

 ### Security Insight

-Sign-in logs are a critical tool for distinguishing between authentication failures and user-side issues, enabling faster and more accurate incident resolution.
+Sign-in logs are critical for distinguishing between authentication failures and user behavior issues.

+Even when no activity is present, logs provide valuable insight that helps eliminate potential root causes and guide further troubleshooting.